GraffiTab/GraffiTab-Backend/README.md

 <img src="https://drive.google.com/uc?export=download&id=0B8cKnJyOSiKfQkw5c0dWUVppaUU" width="1500">

-The GraffiTab app lets you create and share drawings with your audience.
+The GraffiTab application lets you create and share drawings with your audience.
 Follow your favourite artists, be creative and build your profile.

 This is the Backend app for the system.
 Work is still in progress.